 Manual Backup Pump?

-I’ve worked with the battery powered pumps listed above enough to finally cut the umbilical cord to my backup hand pumps… but if I can carry one without too much difficulty I will.
+I’ve worked with the battery powered pumps listed above enough to oftentimes cut the umbilical cord to my backup hand pumps… but if I can carry one without too much difficulty I will.
 This is one habit that is very hard to break for someone like me who is so invested in having redundant backups.

 I think the Knipex will also do this job, but my US$9 needlenose pliers are often out in the open in a MOLLE slot outside one of my packs.
 I don’t know for sure if I want to hang a US$60 set of fancy German workmanship out in the same way.
 So long as I have the space I’ll keep the needlenose’s on the payroll.
 But really if we’re being a weight weenie, I can find a way to safely secure the Knipex’ and get rid of the pliers.
 Or attach a multi-tool to the exterior of a bag perhaps and make my emergency tire pliers handy thataway.